vrk-kpa/api-catalog/README.md

-## API Catalog
+## API Catalog (*Liityntäkatalogi*)

-This repository provides the API catalog of the Finnish *National Data Exchange Layer* (*Kansallinen palveluväylä*).
+This repository provides the API catalog of the Finnish National Data Exchange Layer (*Kansallinen palveluväylä*).
 The catalog provides a search engine for the interaces available on the data exchange layer.

 A demo of the catalog is available at [liityntakatalogi.palveluvayla.com](http://liityntakatalogi.palveluvayla.com/)